SCC Transition - A Process of Exploration & Discernment

 And Create a New Entity

 A “Church” or “Service Organization” or “Community Org.”

 Path 4 - Other?

 Who will be part of ‘investigation teams’?

 Step #5 – What is Our Purpose?
 What is SCC’s “WHY”??
 What are Our Values as a Church that guide our discernment & decisions?
-Early 2022 (Feb.
-Event)
+2022 (March Event)

 Step #6 – Investigation Results: The Possibilities – What’s real?
 What does each particular Path or possibility look like?
 What does the congregation need to know to discern between and amongst options?
-Winter 2022 (March)
+Late Winter 2022 (April)

 Step #7 – Discernment - What is God calling SCC to do next?
-How is God calling SCC to be and serve the world? – Late Winter/Early Spring 2022 (April)
+How is God calling SCC to be and serve the world? – Early Spring 2022 (April)